evk3/Nipah_phylogenetics/README.md

 ## Visualizing Geographic Spread from a BEAST Continuous Diffusion Analysis

 Hold on to your hats, folks.
 This script has a lot of moving parts.
-The original geographic spread script was made by Gytis Dudas and can be found [here](https://github.com/evogytis/baltic/blob/master/curonia.ipynb).
+The original geographic spread script was made by Gytis Dudas and can be found [here](https://github.com/evogytis/baltic/blob/master/curonia.ipynb) and [here](https://github.com/ebov/space-time/blob/master/Scripts/notebooks/EBOV_phylogeography_animation.ipynb).
 Kudos to him for this excellent piece of work!
 This script was used to make the really cool Ebola virus spread video found [here](https://www.youtube.com/watch?v=j4Ut4krp8GQ).

 My final plotting ipython notebook can be found [here](/curonia_nipah_V1.ipynb)